 Didn't quite work on the misty mountain top when the Tour came over the Madeleine.
 Wish I'd had a 200.

-I processed by film using The Film Processors, very pleased with the quality, quick service and turn around.
+The Film Processors, very pleased with the quality, quick service and turn around.
 From posting the film to receiving the print it was 4 working days.

 This camera doesn't have as much lens as some others.
 I think it shows about 160 degrees of the view.